chiselverify/chiselverify/README.md

 To use the JNI functionality, first run `make jni` to generate the correct header files and shared libraries.
 Then, open sbt and type `project native` to access the native project.
 Then run `sbt test` to test the Leros ALU using a C model called from within Scala.
 To switch back, type `project chisel-uvm`.

+# Code Coverage in Treadle
+A detailed look into how code coverage was added to Treadle can be found [here](https://github.com/chisel-uvm/treadle/blob/master/README.md#adding-line-coverage-to-treadle).

 # Functional Coverage in Chisel
 The idea is to implement functional coverage features from SystemVerilog such as `covergroup`, `coverpoint` and `bins` directly in Chisel.